Amazon debuts ‘Instant Pickup Points’ in the U.S. for pickups in minutes

 Items purchased via Instant Pickup are picked by Amazon employees on site at the pickup points, then loaded into lockers which are closed with a unique code that the buyer receives to retrieve their goods.
 Prices could be cheaper than via the website for traditional delivery, and Amazon has also considered automating the Instant Pickup points but did not end up doing that for this rollout.

 Pickup points are open at campuses in LA, Atlanta, Columbus, OH and College Park, MD.
-There are plans to bring the model to Chicago’s Lincoln Park neighborhood and other spots next, Reuters says.

 The Instant Pickup model could also dovetail nicely with another recent move made by Amazon: The acquisition of Whole Foods.
 Amazon could easily make Instant Pickup an option at the grocer’s physical locations, which are already conveniently located for a large chunk of the ecommerce giant’s addressable urban U.S. audience.
 Plus, they have accessible room for impulse purchase inventory storage.